chowfi/Audit-ADS/README.md

 ### Output

-Markdown for a GitHub README would look the same as the conversion I previously made.
-Below is the same text re-formatted into Markdown, suitable for a GitHub README:

----

-## Output

 The output of the system formally is a severity level that takes integer values 1 through 5.
 According to DrivenData, the severity is based on cyanobacteria density.
 Cyanobacteria density is another column in the training data, which ranges from 0 to 804,667,500 cells per mL.

 As Table 5 illustrates, density values are non-overlapping for distinct severity levels and higher density values are associated with higher severity levels.
 For example, severity level 5 encompasses the highest density values, greater than 10 million cells per mL.
 According to the World Health Organization (WHO), moderate and high risk health exposures occur at density levels ≥ 20, 000 cells per mL (WHO, 2003).